GhaidaSenani/GhaidaSenani.github.io/_posts/2019-10-10-San Francisco Violence Of Crime Prediction.markdown

 ![flow]({{site.url}}//assets/img/flow3.png)

 ### 1.Data acquisition:
-This dataset contains 878,049K incidents derived from SFPD Crime Incident Reporting system.
+This dataset contains 878,049 incidents derived from the SFPD Crime Incident Reporting system.
 The data ranges from 1/1/2003 to 5/13/2015."This dataset is brought by SF OpenData, the central clearinghouse for data published by the City and County of San Francisco."

 + Downloaded from: https://www.kaggle.com
 + Provided by: SF OpenData and Kaggle